China arrests seven in 1:100 leveraged futures scam

 “There are a lot of firms in Wenzhou that do this type of business...
 This will probably act as a warning to them,” he added, asking not to be identified.

-Beijing has been cracking down on riskier investments to try to stabilize the market, as well as stepping up scrutiny of share traders and their clients and launching investigations of “share dumping” and “malicious short-sellers”.

-Additional reporting by Brenda Goh and SHANGHAI newsroom; Editing by Nick Macfie
+Beijing has been cracking down on riskier investments to try to stabilise the market, as well as stepping up scrutiny of share traders and their clients and launching investigations of “share dumping” and “malicious short-sellers”. ($1 = 6.2 yuan) (Additional reporting by Brenda Goh and SHANGHAI newsroom; Editing by Nick Macfie)